The main WCB-Alberta website and its online applications use

 Refer to the internal Payment Unit site for steps on how to exclude an earnings source from the rate.

-Enter the worker's concurrent employment and earnings information into eCO and set the concurrent rate.
+Enter the worker's concurrent employment and earnings information into the eCO Earnings and Employment Details screen and set the concurrent rate.

 If the worker is an owner-operator or subcontractor, follow the processes above to obtain the worker's information.

-Send the CL052C Concurrent Earnings - Rate Letter explaining how the concurrent rate was set and how it adds to the Section 56 rate.
-To protect the worker’s privacy, do not copy the date of accident employer.
+Send the CL052C Concurrent Earnings - Rate Letter to the worker explaining how the concurrent rate was set and how it adds to the Section 56 rate.
+To protect the worker’s privacy, do not copy the date-of-accident employer.

 After the Section 56 rate is set, additional rates or adjustments may be calculated